dotnet/csharplang/spec/classes.md

 ### Type parameters

 A type parameter is a simple identifier that denotes a placeholder for a type argument supplied to create a constructed type.
 A type parameter is a formal placeholder for a type that will be supplied later.
-By constrast, a type argument ([Type arguments](types.md#type-arguments)) is the actual type that is substituted for the type parameter when a constructed type is created.
+By contrast, a type argument ([Type arguments](types.md#type-arguments)) is the actual type that is substituted for the type parameter when a constructed type is created.

 ```antlr
 type_parameter_list